chef/chef-web-docs/chef_master/source/windows.rst

 The following sections are pulled in from the larger |url docs| site and represents the documentation that is specific to the Microsoft Windows platform, compiled here into a single-page reference.

-Install the chef-client on Windows
+Install the Chef Infra Client on Windows
 =====================================================
 .. tag windows_install_overview

-The chef-client can be installed on machines running Microsoft Windows in the following ways:
+The Chef Infra Client can be installed on machines running Microsoft Windows in the following ways:

-* By using `knife windows </knife_windows.html>`__ to bootstrap the chef-client; this process requires the target node be available via the WinRM port (typically port 5985)
+* By using `knife windows </knife_windows.html>`__ to bootstrap the Chef Infra Client; this process requires the target node be available via the WinRM port (typically port 5985)
-* By downloading the chef-client to the target node, and then running the Microsoft Installer Package (MSI) locally
+* By downloading the Chef Infra Client to the target node, and then running the Microsoft Installer Package (MSI) locally
 * By using an existing process already in place for managing Microsoft Windows machines, such as System Center

-To run the chef-client at periodic intervals (so that it can check in with the Chef server automatically), configure the chef-client to run as a service or as a scheduled task.
-(The chef-client can be configured to run as a service during the setup process.)
+To run the Chef Infra Client at periodic intervals (so that it can check in with the Chef Infra Server automatically), configure the Chef Infra Client to run as a service or as a scheduled task.
+(The Chef Infra Client can be configured to run as a service during the setup process.)

 .. end_tag

-The chef-client can be used to manage machines that run on the following versions of Microsoft Windows:
+The Chef Infra Client can be used to manage machines that run on the following versions of Microsoft Windows:

 .. list-table::
    :widths: 200 200 200